 Recommended normal cholesterol levels in the UK

-UK cholesterol averages
+UK cholesterol average

-- In the 35 – 44 age group, 74% of men and 56% of women had high cholesterol.
+- In the 35 – 44 age group, 63% of men and 40% of women had high cholesterol.

-- In the 45 – 54 age group, 76% of both men and of women had high cholesterol.
+- In the 45 – 54 age group, 63% of men and 69% of women had high cholesterol.

-- In the 55 – 64 age group, high cholesterol was prevalent in 70% of men and 83% of women.
+- In the 55 – 64 age group, high cholesterol was prevalent in 58% of men and 76% of women.

 What if my cholesterol level is above the recommended level?

-If, as a result of your results, friends and family start to ask you “What is normal, cholesterol-wise?” or “What are normal cholesterol levels?” please don’t keep the information to yourself!
-Encourage close family members to speak to their doctor about taking a cholesterol test and help to spread awareness amongst your friends.
+If, as a result of finding out about your cholesterol levels, friends and family start to ask you “What is normal, cholesterol-wise?” or “What are normal cholesterol levels?” please don’t keep the information to yourself!
+Encourage close family members to speak to their doctor about taking a cholesterol test, and help to spread awareness amongst your friends.
 If you want to start lowering your cholesterol today, check out and download our Cholesterol Starter Kit.